Curtis Bay, Maryland, Late June, 1836

 “Yes, and it broke Hagar’s heart to give over her son to Sarah after his birth.”

 “You will not have that issue if the father of your child is someone who isn’t from here,” her husband countered.
-“We can go to New York, Washington, or Richmond if someone from Baltimore is too near for you to choose.”
+“We can go to Richmond, Philadelphia, Washington, or even New York if someone from Baltimore is too near for you to choose.”
 She wiped her eyes, thinking about the gift her husband was giving her to allow this.
-“I will help you all I can Mrs. Watkins, but I must know you want my help.”
+“I will help you all I can, Mrs. Watkins, but I must know you want my help.”

-He smiled finally.
+He finally smiled.
 “Well, I hope he is a handsome and intelligent specimen, for I cannot have a son or daughter of mine be anything less than both!”

 Mary-Michael gave her husband a nervous laugh.
-Mr. Watkins was sure to find fault with the English captain whose name she couldn’t remember, but whose touch still burned her hand.
+Mr. Watkins was sure to find fault with the English captain, a man whose touch still burned her hand when she thought of him.
 She would just have to remind her husband that he told her she was the one to do the choosing, not he.
 And she chose the dark-haired, dark-eyed Englishman who stirred up a whirlwind of confusing feelings in her.

-After dinner, she discussed with her husband all of the items she’d written down from her conversation with the Englishman regarding the two new builds the man had requested.
-Mary-Michael thought to sketch out some rough designs for their meeting the next morning, so she excused herself from the table, telling her husband she would like to have something to show their potential client when they met.
+After dinner she discussed with her husband all the items she’d written down from her conversation with the Englishman regarding the two new builds the man requested.
+Mary-Michael thought to sketch out some rough designs for their meeting the next morning, so she excused herself from the table, telling Mr. Watkins she would like to have something to show their potential client when they met.

-She went up to her room and took a seat at her dressing table, then untied her hairnet and let her braid drop down her back.
+She went up to her room and took a seat at her dressing table, then untied her hair-net and let her braid drop down her back.
 Lifting her fingers to her throat, she unbuttoned the top three buttons of her blouse.
-The room’s two windows were wide open, but because there was hardly a breeze moving outdoors, none moved in the house.
+The upstairs room’s two windows were wide open, but since there was hardly a breeze moving outdoors, none moved in the house.
 The heat caused a sheen of perspiration all over her body.
-She parted her bodice.
-The ivory-handled fan that one of her husband’s customers had given her from his voyages in the pacific lay on the table.
-She picked it up and fanned her chest and neck.
+She parted her bodice, then lifted an ivory handled fan and began trying to cool herself off.

 If it was this hot in June, God alone knew how hot it would be in August.

-Moving to her desk, she set up her paper and graphite pencils and began to think on what to sketch for this friend of Mr. Ian Ross.
-Two more clippers would be good for business, giving her crews steady work for the next year and a half, not that there was any lack of business.
+Moving to her desk, she set up her paper and graphite pencils, and began to think on what to sketch for this friend of Mr. Ian Ross.
+Two more clippers would be good for business, giving her crews steady work for the next year and a half.
+Not that there was any lack of business.
 In fact, just the opposite.
-Watkins Shipbuilding was currently running one year for delivery, even though she’d promised the Englishman ten to twelve months.
-She’d have to put the word out for more qualified tradesmen because she really wanted to build these two boats before Mr. Watkins could no longer assist her in managing the yard.
-Or, heaven forbid, he decided to sell it, which was something they’d discussed a few times.
+Watkins Shipbuilding was currently running easily one year for delivery, even though she promised the Englishman under twelve months.
+She’d have to put the word out for more qualified tradesmen because she really wanted to build these two boats before Mr. Watkins could no longer assist her in managing the yard, which could happen at any time.

-Mary-Michael went over and over the conversation with the Englishman, and she kept coming to the same conclusion.
+Mary-Michael went over and over the conversation with the Englishman and she kept coming to the same conclusion.
 She was certain she did not mistake his desire for speed and efficiency, and given the specifications from Mr. Ross, she knew they were of one mind when it came to design.
-For the past six years, she’d been giving the customers what they wanted in their new builds, but she got the impression the Englishman and Mr. Ross were willing to consider her ideas and plans.
+For the past six years she’d been giving the customers what they wanted in their new builds, but she got the impression the Englishman and Mr. Ross were willing to consider some of her more innovative ideas and plans.

 Her passion was designing clippers.
-Ships that had sleeker, faster hull designs with sail plans that would best use the wind.
-She loved dreaming up composite material design to reduce weight and allow for more cargo.
+Ships that had sleeker, faster hull designs with sail plans that would best utilize the wind.
+She loved dreaming up composite material designed to reduce weight and allow for more cargo.
 That was her life’s work.

-There were only a handful of shipyards in the area that specialized in cargo-carrying clippers, though it seemed each year one or two more began to build them, especially because the demand for clippers was increasing almost daily.
-The only other shipyard out on the point with them, Barlowe Marine, focused solely on military-type vessels, heavy and armed from aft to jib, as the owner had a previous career with the government as a naval architect.
-Though well-constructed and of different design, they were military ships and not true clippers.
+There were only a handful of shipyards in the area that built these ships, though it seemed each year one or two more got into the business.
+Especially since the demand for the speedy cargo carriers was increasing almost daily.
+The only other shipyard out on the point with them, Barlowe Marine, focused solely on military-type vessels, heavy and armed from stem to stern, as the owner had a previous career with the government as a naval architect.
+Though well-constructed and of different design, they were military ships designed for the navy, and not true clippers.

-Watkins specialized in cargo carriers, where the amount of goods transported and the speed in which the cargo arrived to the owner determined how much money was made.
+Watkins specialized in cargo carrying clipper ships, where the amount of goods transported and the speed in which you got your cargo to the owner, determined how much money you made.
 Speed.
 It was important, but not the primary consideration in her designs.
-Optimizing the cargo space and making the loading and unloading of cargo easier and more efficient was as vital to turnaround time and profitability as speed.
+Optimizing the cargo space and making the loading and unloading of cargo easier and more efficient was as vital to turn-around time and profitability as speed.

 Safety, speed, optimization of space.
 That’s what she wanted to give this client.
 And hopefully he would give her a babe in return.
-She smiled and placed her hand over her womb and imagined the possibility of having a child growing within her soon.
+Even as she wanted to cry for baby Emily and her brother, Rowan, she smiled and placed her hand over her womb and imagined the possibility of having a child growing within her soon.

-Mary-Michael returned her attention to the drawing and tried to remember everything the Englishman had said.
-She began to draw a hull, a bell bow, the headworks, keel, keelson, stern.
-Her pencil flew across the sheet as she added deckwork and masts and rails.
+Mary-Michael returned her attention to the drawing and tried to remember everything the Englishman said.
+She began to draw a hull, a bell bow, the jibboom, knightheads, keel, and stern.
+Her pencil flew across the sheet, as she added deckwork and masts and rails.
 Spanker to flying jib, she gave her new creation full sail.
-She marked the hull for copper sheathing, and for drama, she added waves and clouds against a stormy sky.
-The deck arrangement was a basic deck house with rear cabins; she was still unsure of which actual layout he’d prefer.
-He’d mentioned two full cabins on each as a preference, but Mary-Michael didn’t know if he wanted them separated or side by side.
+She marked the hull for copper sheathing and for drama she added waves and clouds against a stormy sky.
+The deck arrangement was a basic deck house with rear cabin, as she was still unsure which actual layout he’d prefer.
+He mentioned two full cabins on each as a preference, but Mary-Michael didn’t know if he wanted them separated or side by side.